Parmin/training/source/scripts/advanced_admin/README_developer.rst

 ---------------

 - Make changes to templates
-  - verify that the changes are syntaxily correct by validating on the command line, for example:
+  - verify that the changes are syntaxily correct by validating on the command line,

+      make validate-cf

+      OR run it for a single template with something like:

-      aws --profile training-west cloudformation validate-template --template-body file://./advops-added_team.template
+      aws --profile training-west cloudformation validate-template --template-body file://./s3/cf-templates/advadmin-added_team.template

  - unless the template is the top stack, you will need to upload the modified template to S3.
    For development, put your templates in 'https://console.aws.amazon.com/s3/home?region=us-west-1#&bucket=mongodb-training&prefix=cloud-formation-templates/devel-templates/'